wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/introduction.md

 **Required:**
-Contoso company description in the introduction segment entitled "Read this Before Proceeding" (Liza note - do we want to keep this description outside of the training?)
+Contoso company description in the introduction segment entitled "Read this Before Proceeding"

 **Recommended:**
 - Microsoft Teams Adoption Hub Guidance articles - https://aka.ms/TeamsAdoption